What Is a Plastic Surgeon?

 Dr. Goldberg additionally performs a wide range of reconstructive surgery at White Plains Hospital and St. John’s Riverside Hospital, Dobbs Ferry Pavillion.
-He maintains a teaching faculty position at Jacobi Medical Center, where he voluntarily trains Montefiore plastic surgery residents in the operating room.
 He is certified by the American Board of Plastic Surgery, and is a fellow of the American College of Surgeons.
 He is also a member of the American Society of Plastic Surgeons and the New York Regional Society of Plastic Surgeons.

 I take a huge amount of pride in what I do.
 I really care about my patients and their satisfaction.

 Dr. Goldberg focuses on delivering the highest level of care while adhering to strict guidelines as to patients’ safety and comfort.
 He prides himself on understanding each patient’s goals, developing plans to meet those goals, and being engaged every step of the way – from initial consultation to removing stitches.

 Why Should Dr. Goldberg Be My Plastic Surgeon?